Amit Kothari

 It’s not a full-time job for most mid-size companies.
 Not yet.

 It’s 10 to 20 hours a week of specialized work layered on top of existing PM capacity.
-Weekly AI feature quality reviews: pulling evaluation metrics, checking output samples, reviewing user feedback that mentions AI behaviour specifically.
+Weekly AI feature quality reviews: pulling evaluation metrics, checking output samples, reviewing user feedback that mentions AI behavior specifically.
 Prompt iteration cycles: testing changes against evaluation sets before they go to production, exactly like code review but for the words that shape your AI’s personality.

 AI-specific user research is part of it too.
 How do your users actually interact with non-deterministic features?
 Do they trust the AI suggestions?
 Do they verify them?
 Do they use the feature differently when they know it’s AI-powered versus when they don’t?
 These questions are different from standard user research, and the answers directly inform product decisions about confidence displays, explanation features, and fallback designs.